Zoh-j02r/socket/README.md

 ### Socket
-This is a simple client-server communcation application using C sockets, it was made for communcation with ONLY 2 devices in mind.
+This is a simple client-server communcation application using C sockets.
 ### Dependencies
-Make sure to have ncurses develoment files installed
+Make sure to have ncurses develoment files (ncurses-dev)
 ### How to build
 ```
 $ meson setup build